 Limiting energy in neurons exacerbates epilepsy

 Epilepsy, one of the most common neurological disorders, is characterized by the spontaneous repetition of seizures caused by the hyperactivity of a group of neurons in the brain.
 Could we therefore reduce neuronal hyperactivity, and treat epilepsy, by reducing the amount of energy supplied to neurons and necessary for their proper functioning?
-This was tested by a team led by scientists from the University of Geneva (UNIGE) and the EPFL.
+This was tested by the group of Jean-Claude Martinou from the Molecular and Cellular Dpt in collaboration with the EPFL.
 The researchers discovered that, in mice, the seizures were actually exacerbated.
 They observed that a reduction in the amount of energy led to an increase in the level of calcium in neurons, making them hyperexcitable.
 These dysfunctions could be corrected when mice were fed a ketogenic diet, which is rich in lipids and has been used since antiquity.
-This work is published in the journal eLife.